Self-Supervised Joint Encoding of Motion and Appearance for First Person Action Recognition: SparNet: Architecture Overview and Details

+The action recognition and the motion-prediction task share a common trunk that is completed by two task-specific “heads”.
+The first objective of the learning step consists in minimizing the categorical cross-entropy classification loss $\mathcal{L}_c$: {}

+Together with the objective mentioned above, we ask the network to solve an MP task, whose head can take different shapes according to the specific sub-problem chosen (or combination of sub-problems) and whose input is always the output of the backbone.

-The action recognition and the MS task share a common trunk that is completed by two task-specific “heads” (the ConvLSTM network for action recognition and a shallow convolutional network for MS).
-The first objective of the learning step consists of estimating the model parameters that minimize a loss $\mathcal{L}_c$ for the action recognition head.
-This loss function is based on the cross-entropy between the predicted and the true labels: {} Together with the aforementioned objective, we ask the network to solve the MS task by feeding the output of the backbone to a shallow head composed by a single convolutional block, aimed at both adapting the features to the MS task and reducing their channel number.
-This head ends with a fully connected layer of size $s^2$ followed by a softmax, and it is trained with a loss $\mathcal{L}_{ms}$ based on the per-pixel cross entropy between the computed label image $l$ and the ground truth (which is first downsampled to a size $s \times s$ and then vectorized).
-The estimated motion map $l$ is obtained as a function of both image embedding $x$, which depends on ($\theta_f$), and MS head parameters ($\theta_{ms}$).
+The MS task is characterized by a shallow head composed by a single convolutional block, aimed at both adapting the features to the MS task and reducing their channel number.
+This head ends with a fully connected layer of size $s^2$ followed by a softmax, and it is trained with a loss $\mathcal{L}_{ms}$ based on the per-pixel cross entropy between the computed label image $l_{ms}$ and the ground truth $m$ (which is first downsampled to a size $s \times s$ and then vectorized).
+The estimated motion map $l_{ms}$ is obtained as a function of both image embedding $z$, which depends only on $\theta_f$, and MS head parameters ($\theta_{ms}$).
 Thus, the $\mathcal{L}_{ms}$ loss can be defined as: {} where $m$ is the ground truth.

-Concluding, the optimal \mymethod model is obtained by solving the following optimization problem: {} where $\theta_M = \{ \theta_f , \theta_{ms} , \theta_c \}$.
-It should be noted that the self-supervised loss has the same relevance of the classification loss during the network training.
-As a consequence, their combination does not require the fine-tuning of an extra hyper parameter.
+The OFR task aims at regressing the two separate horizontal and vertical components of the optical flow.
+Its head is composed by a stack of two deconvolution layers (and ReLU activation functions) that learn a nonlinear upsampling to a final size of $r \times r \times 2$.
+The head is trained by minimizing the Mean Squared Error (MSE) between the predicted optical flow (which is a function of $\theta_f$ and OFR head parameters, $\theta_{ofr}$) and the ground truth (which is downsamples to a size $r \times r \times 2$).
+The $\mathcal{L}_{ofr}$ task loss can be defined as: {} where $of$ is the ground truth and $y$ is the estimated optical flow.

+Finally, the structure of the OFC head is identical to that of the MS task, with the only exception that its ground truth is obtained by first downscaling the optical flow to a size $s \times s$ and then quantizing it.
+The OFC loss is then defined as:

+{} where $l_{ofc}$ is the computed label image (depending from $\theta_f$ and the OFC head parameters $\theta_{ofc}$) and $Q$ is the one-hot vector containing the result of the quantization of the $of$ ground truth.